maxhougas/doompack/README.md

 - Everything from the Doom Enhancement project goes in PWADS\DEP
 - BrutalDoom and companion mods go in PWADS\brutalrec
 - SIGIL, SIGIL II, and related files go in PWADS\SIGIL
-- You will probably need 7zip https://7-zip.org/
+- You *will* need 7zip https://7-zip.org/
 - Install it to C:\Program Files\7zip\

-## run doompack\getmods.bat
+## HOW TO
+- Install 7zip
+- Run doompack/getstuff.bat
+- You should now have everything you need to run __zanlaunchers/_SOLO_FREE1_brutal21.bat
+- Some large files are not included in the auto download IDKFAv2 is 700 megs :|